An Iterative Utility Judgment Framework Inspired by Philosophical Relevance via LLMs: Utility Judgments (UJ) via LLMs

+Drawing on Schutz’s theory of relevance, we introduce an Iterative utiliTy judgmEnt fraMework (\modelname) for RAG.
+The framework iteratively refines evidence through cycles of topical relevance ranking, pseudo-answer generation, and utility judgments.
+To manage LLM inference cost, two variants are proposed: \modelname‑A and \modelname‑AR, which implement iterative loops between two or three RAG components, respectively, as shown in Figure \ref{fig:framework}.

-In a formal sense, at iteration $t$ ($t \geq 1$), the pseudo answer $a_t$ is generated based on the judging result $U_{t-1}$ in the previous iteration and then judged based on the $a_t$ and candidate passages list $\mathcal{D}$ to get a set of passages that have utility $U_t$:
+\heading{\modelname with Answering in the Loop (\modelname-A)} Formally, at each iteration $t$ ($t \geq 1$), given the pseudo answer $a_t$ generated based on the utility judgment result $U_{t-1}$ from the previous iteration, we perform utility judgments on the candidate passages list $\mathcal{D}$ to obtain a set of passages with utility $U_t$: